 Built sometime after the main schoolhouse and possibly as a “carriage” house, the Playhouse is located by the Ordway Street entrance to the playground.

-The second floor is used by our SOS Team for small group therapy work with children as well as for treatment space for visiting occupational and speech/language therapists.
+The second floor is used by our Child Development Team for small group therapy work with children, as well as for treatment space for visiting occupational and speech/language therapists.

 NCRC’s buildings and grounds occupy over an acre of land.
 Most of the grounds, exclusive of the buildings, are available for outdoor play.
 The playground is designed to provide multiple types of play opportunities for children ranging from 2-½ through 12 years of age and is open to the community after school hours.